kharesimran/custom-expression-functions/README.md

 ### hstore_functions.py

 Converts the hstore attribute to a Python dictionary with the tags as keys and tag values as values.
-Expects a string value which contains key/values like this ["name"=>"elcom", "website"=>"http://www.elcom-ag.ch", "addr:housenumber"=>"48"].
+Expects a string value which contains key/values like this ["name"=>"elcom", "website"=>"http://www.elcom-ag.ch", "addr:housenumber"=>"48"] or 'name=>elcom,website=>http://www.elcom-ag.ch,addr:housenumber=>48'].
+The program can handle both inputs, with or without spaces between the key-value pairs.

 This is then parsed into a Python dict for the input key, key-value pair or hstore.
 The file `hstore_functions.py` comprises the following expression functions:

 1. **hstore_get_value(hstore_attr, key)**